top of page

 5. Set Boundaries Without Withdrawing

 Helping your partner doesn’t mean tolerating yelling, insults, or intimidation.
 Healthy marriage counseling emphasizes boundaries and connection.
+You can say:

 • “I want to understand you, and I can’t do that if we’re yelling.”